grahamhayes/grahamhayes.github.com/posts/new-open-infrastructure-projects/index.rst

 a project in an executive session.
 The above change was posted to the foundation mailing list a week or so before the meeting.

+What this allows for is the board to decide that they want to talk about the new project behind closed doors, where the discussions are not public (people on the phone or in the room have to leave), and the people in the session cannot talk about what was discussed other then in general terms.

+I object to having this ability as I think it violates our core principals of the `four opens`_ - namely the open governance pillar.
+For something like this - adding a new member to the family of Open Source Infrastructure projects I think we should stick to the rules we expect these projects to live by.

 There was a quote on the agenda that said "Feedback from the community is amenable to the addition w/some requests for word changes", which was unfortunately not quite true.